idvorkin/idvorkin.github.io/_d/ai-testing.md

 permalink: /ai-testing
 ---

 Testing math is easy, it's right or wrong.
-Test spelling is easy too, but testing if a joke is funny - now that's tough.
-Let's talk about how to test AI
+Testing spelling is easy too, but testing if a joke is funny - now that's tough.
+Let's talk about how to test AI.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc-start -->